microsoft/playwright/docs/src/api/class-browsercontext.md

 ### option: BrowserContext.exposeBinding.handle
 * since: v1.8
+* deprecated: This option will be removed in the future.
 - `handle` <[boolean]>

 Whether to pass the argument as a handle, instead of passing by value.
 When passing a handle, only one argument is